 But what about your skin?
-As you start to spend more time outdoors and get back into your normal routine, you may notice that your skin is not quite as healthy as it could be.
+As you start to spend more time outdoors and get back into your regular routine, you may notice that your skin could be more healthy.

-It's important to remember that healthy skin doesn't just happen—it's a result of proper care.
+It's important to remember that healthy skin doesn't just happen—it results from proper care.
 Spring is a great time to refresh your skincare routine and start focusing on nurturing healthy skin.

-By following these tips, you can help your skin look and feel healthy and radiant this spring.
+Following these tips can help your skin look and feel healthy and radiant this spring.

 Here are some ways to do so:

-Protect Your Skin from the Sun: Springtime often brings sunny days, and while it’s important to get some Vitamin D, too much sun can damage your skin.
-Make sure to wear sunscreen with at least SPF 30if you plan on being outdoors fro an extended period of time, even if it's cloudy outside.
+Protect Your Skin from the Sun: Springtime often brings sunny days, and while getting some Vitamin D is essential, too much sun can damage your skin.
+Wear sunscreen with at least SPF 30 if you plan to be outdoors for an extended period, even if it's cloudy.
 Additionally, wear protective clothing such as hats and sunglasses to shield your face and eyes from harmful UV rays.

-Hydrate, Hydrate, Hydrate: Hydrated skin is healthy skin, so make sure you drink plenty of water throughout the day.
+Hydrate, Hydrate, Hydrate: Hydrated skin is healthy, so drink plenty of water throughout the day.
 Staying hydrated will help keep your skin moisturized, prevent dryness and flakiness, and improve the overall appearance of your skin.

-Moisturize Daily: Spring weather can be unpredictable, with fluctuating temperatures and humidity levels.
-To keep your skin healthy, it's important to use a moisturizer daily, especially after washing your face.
-Look for a moisturizer that contains ingredients such as hyaluronic acid and antioxidants, which help to lock in moisture and protect your skin.
+Moisturize Daily: Spring weather, with fluctuating temperatures and humidity levels, can be unpredictable.
+To keep your skin healthy, using a moisturizer daily, especially after washing your face, is essential.
+You can look for a moisturizer that contains ingredients such as hyaluronic acid and antioxidants, which help to lock in moisture and protect your skin.